Esophageal atresia

 Esophageal atresia is a congenital medical condition (birth defect) that affects the alimentary tract.
 It causes the esophagus to end in a blind-ended pouch rather than connecting normally to the stomach.
 It comprises a variety of congenital anatomic defects that are caused by an abnormal embryological development of the esophagus.
 It is characterized anatomically by a congenital obstruction of the esophagus with interruption of the continuity of the esophageal wall.

+Pathophysiology

+The genetic causes of EA/TEF include chromosome anomalies or variants in genes involved in critical developmental processes which are dosage sensitive.
+Several EA/TEF risk genes have been discovered include the transcriptional regulators SOX2, MYCN, CHD7, FANCB, and members of FOX transcription factor family.

+Others plausible candidate genes in the etiology of EA/TEF were identified as APC2, AMER3, PCDH1, GTF3C1, POLR2B, RAB3GAP2, and ITSN1.

 Signs and symptoms

 This birth defect arises in the fourth fetal week, when the trachea and esophagus should begin to separate from each other.

 It can be associated with disorders of the tracheoesophageal septum.

 Complications

 Any attempt at feeding could cause aspiration pneumonia as the milk collects in the blind pouch and overflows into the trachea and lungs.
 Furthermore, a fistula between the lower esophagus and trachea may allow stomach acid to flow into the lungs and cause damage.
-Because of these dangers, the condition must be treated as soon as possible after birth.
+Because of these dangers, the condition must be treated as soon as possible after birth resulting in emergency neonatal surgery.